 The Jane Addams Middle School site is bounded on the east by 34th Avenue NE, on the south by NE 110th Street, on the west by 31st Avenue NE, and on the north by NE 115th Street.
 The school building and the surface parking lot primarily occupy the central third of the site; athletic fields are located on the northern and southern portions of the site.
-The school's existing outdoor athletic fields consist of a natural-turf baseball/softball field overlaid with a soccer field on the north portion of the site and two synthetic-turf fields on the southern portion of the site and two synthetic school site has one primary parking lot with access on 31st Avenue NE, opposite NE 113th Street; a second access on 34th Avenue NE is kept gated, but may be occasionally opened for events.
+The school's existing outdoor athletic fields consist of a natural-turf baseball/softball field overlaid with a soccer field on the north portion of the site and two synthetic-turf fields on the southern portion of the site-a soccer field overlaid with baseball/softball at the southwest corner and a lighted soccer field at the southeast corner.
+The school site has one primary parking lot with access on 31st Avenue NE, opposite NE 113th Street; a second access on 34th Avenue NE is kept gated, but may be occasionally opened for events.
 Nathan Hale High School, which has a lighted football/soccer field and track, is located directly across NE 110th Street to the south of Jane Addams Middle School.
 The project would not change access to the school site.